Scrollerer/Scrollerer.github.io/index.md

 >
 > **Description:** See how long you can go by jumping over, going under, switching colors, and going through obstacles.
 >
 > I have always wanted to create a mobile game ever since I was a kid.
-I finally accomplished that and the kid in me is crying happy tears now.
+I finally accomplished that and the kid in me is feeling super proud now.

 - ZigZag